okfn/opendatahandbook-old/source/how-to-open-up-data/make-it-discoverable.rst

 As it has emerged, orthodox practice is for a lead agency to create a catalogue for the government's data.
-When establishing a catalogue, try to create some structure which many departments can keep their own information current easily.
+When establishing a catalogue, try to create some structure which allows many departments to easily keep their own information current.

 Resist the urge to build the software to support the catalogue from scratch.
 There are many free and open source software solutions which have been